 Welcome to the 5th installment of our Introduction to Autonomous Mowing series.
-This week we will be looking at our autonomous “Stack” (mobility stack, driving technology stack, many terms for the same thing).
-Over the next couple of posts, all of the major components and sensor packages will be reviewed.
-This understanding of the interactions will support your understanding of the sensor suite we chose.
+This week we will look at our autonomous “Stack” (mobility stack, driving technology stack, and many terms for the same thing).
+Over the next couple of posts, all significant components and sensor packages will be reviewed.
+This understanding of the interactions will support your knowledge of our chosen sensor suite.

-The autonomous stack is a term originally defined within the autonomous automobile industry.
-If we are to oversimplify things, think about your favorite breakfast pancake stack – multiple layers of carbs and calories stacked on top of each other – where pancakes are swapped out for multiple levels of hardware and software (I know – it is a stretch – but).
+The autonomous stack is a term initially defined within the autonomous automobile industry.
+If we are to oversimplify things, think about your favorite breakfast pancake stack – multiple layers of carbs and calories stacked on each other – where pancakes are swapped out for multiple levels of hardware and software (I know – it is a stretch – but).

 The autonomous driving technology stack contains five primary layers.
 Again, defined differently by many in the industry:

 The product or “applications.”

 All these layers together form the final application.
 The graph below pictorially represents the makeup of each group in the final product.
 Getting this software/hardware combination right is the key to success in the autonomous industry.
 The developed onboard software finalization can be challenging given the package must be user-friendly, require minimal training, have no additional environmental setup, and have robust reporting.

 The second key to success in developing or modifying a vehicle with autonomous navigation is precise and accurate motion control.
 Our engineers have spent more time developing the steering algorithms and hardware than any other system on Nomad.